squint-cljs/cherry/README.md

 > production.
 It currently has many bugs and will undergo many breaking changes.

-Also check out [ClavaScript](https://github.com/clavascript/clavascript) which is only a CLJS _syntax_ to JS compiler.
+Also check out [ClavaScript](https://github.com/clavascript/clavascript) which is a CLJS _syntax_ to JS compiler.

 ## Quickstart